Infantry Weapons

 BRG55 assault rifle

-The BRG55 is a Turkish 5.56x45 mm assault rifle from BRG Defence.
-Amnesty International and a later UN annex documented the rifle with Rapid Support Forces personnel in the Sudan War, including in Darfur.
+The BRG55 is a Turkish 5.56x45 mm assault rifle from BRG Defence/Burgu Metal.
+Official BRG material describes it as an AR-pattern infantry rifle using a short-stroke gas-piston or pusher-rod operating system, 30-round magazine feed, adjustable stock, foldable sights, and aluminum, polymer, and alloy-steel construction.
+Amnesty International and a later UN annex documented BRG55 rifles with Rapid Support Forces personnel in Darfur during the 2023 Sudan War.

 Turkey